andrew-vant/mtm/salt-defaults-get.md

 `defaults.yaml` just provides the default contents of the `someapp` dictionary in the pillar. defaults.get assumes the value it's looking for will be in a dictionary of the same name as its formula.
 The code part is much easier to read, and the values are much easier to find and work with.
 They are also all in one place.
 It's true that using this restricts your pillar structure somewhat, in that once you've committed to using defaults.get, your formula must have a pillar structure consisting of a single dictionary named after it.
 In my opinion that is best practice anyway, so I don't think it's an unreasonable restriction.

 But wait!
-We can actually make things even more readable, by aliasing defaults.get[^2]:
+We can make things even more readable, by aliasing defaults.get[^2]:

 ```
 # salt/someapp/configure.sls